HexagonWin/ahikernel_ef44/oscar_readme.txt

 #
-# How to Build Generic msm8x60 kernel
+# How to Build Pantech oscar kernel
 #

 1. Get Toolchain (arm-eabi-4.6) and install: